FREQUENTLY ASKED QUESTIONS

 How long does it take to get certified with the NAFC?

 - That really comes down to 2 things, which course?
 And how hard will you study?
-However we say that the NAFC Personal Trainer courses will take you 2 - 3 months, the NAFC Group Fitness Instructor course 1 - 2 months, NAFC Wellness Consultant course 2 - 3 months, NAFC Power Rebounder Instructor about 1 month, NAFC Nutrition Foundations Coach about 1 month.
+However we say that the NAFC Personal Trainer courses will take you 2 - 3 months, the NAFC Group Fitness Instructor course 1 - 2 months.

 Why do I want an international certification like the NAFC versus a local, provincial, or "in-gym" certification?